radareorg/radare2-book/basic_commands/comparing_bytes.md

-We can use the compare command to compare the current block to a file previously dumped to disk.
+You can use compare command to find differences between a current block and a file previously dumped to a disk:

     r2 /bin/true
     [0x08049A80]> s 0